toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 ### General Information

-In Part #1, you need to add two system calls to the Linux kernel.
+In Part #1, you will have to add two system calls to the Linux kernel.
 The system calls will allow a small task information utility to run in the user space querying information directly from the kernel without parsing output from the `proc` file system.

 ### Notes

 Consider working in a terminal multiplexer such as `tmux`.
-In tmux, you can disconnect from the machine during a long-running process and go back to check the progress of the task at any later time.
+In `tmux`, you can disconnect from the machine during a long-running process and go back to check the progress of the task at any later time.

 Install a terminal multiplexer